Chapter 14. Advanced topics

 This section contains information on advanced topics, which many users will not be concerned about.

-The file is organised as a series of lines, where each line is of the form:
+If the config.prp file does not exist in the directory, then create the file first.
+The file is organized as a series of lines, where each line is of the form:

 propertyName = value